DavidMorano/rightcore/testsortlist/README.txt

 TESTSORT

-This is a test program to test out the 'sortlist' data object.
+This is a test program to test out the SORTLIST container object.

 Synopsis:
 $ testsortlist.x